 Focussing on the identification of dogs, this piece of legislation requires all dogs in public places to wear collars with the name and address of their owner engraved or written upon it.

 Failure for them to be tagged in this way can result in a fine of up to £5,000.

-It is an offence to allow a dog to be “dangerously out of control” in public places or anywhere that they are not permitted to be.
+Under the Dangerous Dogs Act 1991t is an offense to allow a dog to be “dangerously out of control” in public places or anywhere that they are not permitted to be.

 Whilst this doesn’t mean that they’re a ‘dangerous breed’, it does mean that any chasing, barking or jumping at other people can compromise them under this law.